 If the built-in layers don't quite meet your requirements, you can customize or extend them by modifying packages' default configurations, adding custom Chef recipes to perform tasks such as installing additional packages, and more.
 You can also customize layers to work with AWS services that are not natively supported, such as using Amazon RDS as a database server.
 If that's still not enough, you can create a fully custom layer, which gives you complete control over which packages are installed, how they are configured, how applications are deployed, and more.

-Each layer has at least one instance.
-An instance represents an Amazon EC2 instance and defines its basic configuration, such as operating system and size.
+Each layer has at least one instance, which represents an Amazon EC2 instance and defines its basic configuration, such as operating system and size.
 Other configuration settings, such as Elastic IP addresses or Amazon EBS volumes, are defined by the instance's layer.
-In addition, each layer has an associated set of Chef recipes that AWS OpsWorks runs on the layer's instances at key points in an instance's life cycle.
-A layer's Setup recipes perform tasks such as installing and configuring the layer's packages and starting daemons; the Deploy recipes handle downloading applications; and so on.
-You can also run recipes manually, at any time.
+The layer's recipes complete the configuration by performing tasks such as installing and configuring packages and deploying apps.

 When you start an instance, AWS OpsWorks launches an Amazon EC2 instance using the configuration settings specified by the instance and its layer.
-After the Amazon EC2 has booted, AWS OpsWorks installs an agent that handles communication between the instance and the service.
-AWS OpsWorks then runs the layer's Setup recipes to install, configure, and start the layer's software, followed by the Deploy recipes, which install any applications.
+After the Amazon EC2 has booted, AWS OpsWorks installs an agent that handles communication between the instance and the service and runs the appropriate recipes in response to lifecycle events.

 24/7 instances are started manually and run until you stop them.